 Spelling variations of this family name include: Braidwood, Bradwood, Breadwood, Broadwood and others.

 Early Notables of the Braidwood family (pre 1700)

-More information is included under the topic Early Braidwood Notables in all our PDF Extended History products and printed products wherever possible.
+Another 191 words (14 lines of text) are included under the topic Early Braidwood Notables in all our PDF Extended History products and printed products wherever possible.

 Braidwood migration to the United States +

 Some of the first settlers of this family name were:

 Braidwood Settlers in United States in the 19th Century

 - John Braidwood settler in Virginia in 1813